CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates specific capabilities, includes natural trigger terms developers would use, and explicitly states both what the skill does and when to use it.
-It uses proper third-person voice and occupies a well-defined niche that minimizes conflict risk with other skills.
+This is an excellent skill description that clearly communicates specific capabilities, includes natural trigger terms users would use, and explicitly states both what the skill does and when to use it.
+It uses proper third-person voice and is concise without being vague.
+The description carves out a distinct niche that would be easily distinguishable from other skills.

 DimensionReasoningScore